kauvinlucas/album-review-ratings/README.md

 9. Record label
 10. Genre

-## What can I do with this dataset?
+### What can I do with this dataset?
 This dataset can be used for any kind of descriptive analysis or to predict album ratings based on certain circunstances.

+### How long did this scrapping project take?
+Two weeks.
+The scrapper script was made and deployed in October 7 2020 and the data from the website were collected until October 20 2020.

+### External links:
+* kaggle.com/kauvinlucas